-Justice Brown and his wife, Cindy, have been married over thirty-three years.
+Justice Brown and his wife, Cindy, have been married over thirty-nine years.
 They have three children, Joshua, Caroline, and Emily, and a daughter-in-law, Jennifer.
-They also have a grandson, Caleb and are expecting a second grandchild in February.
+They also have four grandchildren.

 He has been involved in a number of pro bono cases including acting as lead counsel in a successful challenge to a school district policy that barred high school students from holding student-initiated and student-led Bible studies on campus after school.
 That case was the first in a series of cases defending the constitutionality of the Equal Access Act, which required federally-funded secondary schools to provide equal access to their facilities for all extracurricular student groups.